Ramanathan03/Face-data/README.md

 The layout of the page has been kept very basic to keep the methods obvious and simple.

 #### Testing
- The JavaScript code was run on JSHint and returned no errors but It have 4 undefined variables it because The JS code has been seperate file I guess,This not going to affect my website.
+ The JavaScript code was run on JSHint and returned no errors but It have 4 undefined variables it because my own JS code has  seperate file I guess,This not going to affect my website.
 The HTML was run on the W3C Markup Validator and returned no errors.

  ##### Responsiveness